woocommerce/grow/packages/js/github-actions/actions/get-plugin-releases/README.md

-# Get latest releases versions from a specific plugin or from wordpress core
+# Get latest releases versions from a specific WordPress.org plugin or from WordPress core

 This action provides the following functionality for GitHub Actions users: